-There are many differences and similarities between C programming language and Java.
-A list of top differences between C and Java are given below:
+There are many differences and similarities between C and Java language.
+Some differences between C and Java are mentioned below:

 S.No | C Language | Java |